 Vendors serving alcohol, such as bars, restaurants, and even party hosts, may be liable for damages if they overserve a patron who then injures someone in a DUI (driving under the influence) accident.
 The rules for dram shop liability have undergone significant revision in Washington, making it essential to allow a qualified lawyer to tackle your case.
 The attorneys at Quick Law Group, PLLC, will not hesitate to go to trial to secure full compensation if it is in your best interests.
-Located in Kirkland, WA, Liz Quick and Matt Quick have the knowledge you need to demand a full recovery for your injuries.
+Located in Bellevue, WA, Liz Quick and Matt Quick have the knowledge you need to demand a full recovery for your injuries.

 What is Dram Shop Liability?

 Dram shop liability allows accident victims hurt by drunk drivers to seek reimbursement from the establishment or vendor that served the alcohol.
 Servers are prohibited from serving a “visibly intoxicated” person and also from serving alcohol to a minor.
 In order to comply with this law, bars, restaurants, and other places where alcohol is served are required to train bartenders and other types of servers on how to identify an intoxicated patron.
 When training is inadequate or non-existent, victims of a DUI accident can look to the establishment for compensation.
 These laws also apply to a social host, which makes it critical to keep an eye on guests when hosting a party.